singular-gpispace/gspc-bb/README.md

 ```

 ##  Examples for using gspc_verifyGB
-The following is a minimal example for using the parallel implementation of Buchberger's
+The following is a minimal example for using the parallel implementation of the Buchberger
-algorithm to compute a Gröbner basis.
+Test to verify a Gröbner basis.

 Start SINGULAR in install_dir...
 ```bash